-The Annual Mine Action Plan was realized using the following funding sources - State Budget funds and EU funds.
-It is important to mention that, like in the previous reporting year, in 2021, funds acquired for the demining operations from the EU contribution were significant.
-In 2021 the state budget had the biggest financing share with 69.8 % of the realized funds while EU funds contributed with 30.2%.
-Parallel with the implementation of the non-technical and technical survey activities and clearance operations, the control of marking and, if necessary, additional marking of hazardous areas was conducted in order to create a clear boundary between safe and hazardous areas.
+The Annual Mine Action Plan was realized using the following funding sources - State Budget funds, EU funds and Swiss-Croatian Cooperation Programme contribution.
+It is important to mention that, like in the previous reporting year, in 2022, funds acquired for the demining operations from the EU contribution were significant.
+In 2022 the state budget had the biggest financing share with 68 % of the realized funds while EU funds contributed with 29.7% along with Swiss-Croatian Cooperation Programme which amounted to further 2.3% of annual mine action designated funds.
+Parallel with the implementation of the non-technical and technical survey activities and clearance operations, the control of marking system and, if necessary, additional marking of hazardous areas was conducted in order to create a clear boundary between safe and hazardous areas.
 The locations of mine danger signs are one of the basic elements of the Mine Information System (MIS) that is available to public via online platform and shown on the maps given to the local authorities, police administration units and individuals that have requested maps on the HA situation.
-On December 31, 2021 the total hazardous areas of the Republic of Croatia was marked with 8.022 mine warning signs, which means almost over 39 mine warning signs per square kilometer of HA.
+On December 31, 2022 the total hazardous area was marked with 6.255 mine warning signs, which concludes almost 42 mine warning signs per square kilometers of HA representing an increase in comparison with the 2021, when over 39 mine warning signs per square kilometer of HA were emplaced.